velosomarcus/mcp-video-downloader/UNIVERSAL_SETUP.md

 ## Problem Solved

-This setup addresses the issue where downloaded videos were trapped inside Docker containers and lost when containers exited. **Now works with ANY MCP client** including Claude Desktop, VS Code, and custom Python clients.
+This setup provides a **streaming-based video downloader** that works seamlessly with any MCP client.
+Downloaded videos are streamed directly to the client as base64-encoded data, eliminating the need for persistent file storage or complex volume mounting.

 ## Solution Overview

-We've implemented a **universal solution** that works at the Docker level, making it compatible with any MCP client:
+We've implemented a **streaming-based solution** that works universally with any MCP client:

-1. **Enhanced Server**: Automatically detects and uses mounted `/downloads` directory
+1. **Streaming Server**: Downloads videos to temporary storage and streams content as base64 data
-2. **Wrapper Script**: Handles volume mounting transparently
+2. **No File Persistence**: Videos are transferred directly to the client, no local storage needed
-3. **Universal Compatibility**: Works with Claude, VS Code, Python clients, and any other MCP client
+3. **Universal Compatibility**: Works with Claude Desktop, VS Code, Python clients, and any other MCP client

 ## Quick Start